Search for supersymmetry using vector boson fusion signatures and missing transverse momentum in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 In the absence of significant excesses in these bins, a fit configuration, referred to as the exclusion fit, is formed by extending the background-only fit to include all of the BDT score bins within \SRtwoj{} and \SRthreej.
 Figure~\ref{fig:SR} shows the distributions of BDT scores in the signal regions after a fit using this configuration under the assumption that the only contributions are due to SM processes.
 The corresponding event yields in each SR bin are broken down by process in Tables~\ref{tab:SR2_yields} and \ref{tab:SR3_yields}.
 The extracted normalisation factors for the \Vjets backgrounds in this fit are found to agree within uncertainties with those from the background-only fit that only includes the CRs as constraining regions.
 Again, no significant excess of events is observed above the SM predictions.

 \newcolumntype{H}{@{}>{\lrbox0}l<{\endlrbox}}

 The CL$_\text{s}$ prescription in conjunction with the exclusion fit configuration is also used to perform hypothesis tests of specific SUSY scenarios to set limits on the class of simplified models used to optimise the search.
 Exclusions at 95\% CL are presented in a two-dimensional plane with the horizontal axis given by the mass of the \chitz{}, and the vertical axis defined by the difference in mass between the \chitz{} and \chioz{}, and are shown in Figure~\ref{fig:limits}.
 The presented mass limits are restricted to $\Delta m(\chitz/\chiopm,\chioz) \ge 0.2~\GeV$ to match the smallest available mass splittings in the simulated signal samples.
 Since the analysis strategy does not depend on the reconstruction of the $\chitz/\chiopm$ decay products, the results are expected to remain valid for mass splittings below $0.2~\GeV$ as well, assuming that the potentially long lifetime of the $\chiopm$ does not degrade the signal acceptance.
 The observed limit on \chitz{} masses for mass splittings below 1~\GeV is approximately \WinoMaxLimit, depending only slightly on the mass splitting.
 This is greater than the expected limit of between 100 and 104~\GeV{} for the same $\Delta m(\chitz/\chiopm,\chioz)$ range due to the mild deficit of observed events in the high BDT score bins of \SRtwoj{}.
+The \SRtwoj{} behavior is partially mitigated by the opposite trend in \SRthreej, where the high BDT score bins show an excess.
+The use of separate normalisation factors for \Vjets backgrounds in the \twoj and \threej channels reduces the correlation between the two signal regions, allowing both channels to influence the limits through their sensitivity to the benchmark signal models.

 \FloatBarrier